WuQihang623/ESRGAN-/README.md

 # ESRGAN-
 You can train by running train.py.
-The training model in: https://pan.baidu.com/s/1DURz86hi0cFrVJ3k72UxSg?pwd=1234.Extraction code: 1234
+The training model in: https://pan.baidu.com/s/1DURz86hi0cFrVJ3k72UxSg?pwd=1234 Extraction code: 1234